luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Section 4 - Edge computing APPs lifecycle management

+In this Section we will cover the following topics:

+* Application deployment using:
+  * Podman
+    * Using shell scripting
+    * Using Quadlet descriptors (GitOps)
+  * Microshift
+    * Using Manifest (GitOps)
+    * Using Help
+  * Custom RPM

+* Edge Device Self-Healing
+  * Podman auto-update rollback

+ * Extras:
+   * Serverless rootless container applications with just Podman

+---

 When we consider the applications used in edge computing scenarios, we find a wide variety of options.
 However, for such applications, we need the platform to meet at least three key requirements: